A Workshop – What is it?

-If your goal is to get a higher grade (more than a passing grade), you still submit your results for the passing grade as stated above, but you continue work for higher grades and present these in your portfolio during the last week of the course.
+If your goal is to get a higher grade (more than a passing grade), you still submit your results for the passing grade as stated above, but you continue to work for higher grades and submit these during the last week of the course.

 After the deadline for final submission, an example solution will be posted on the course homepage along with some thoughts and comments.

 The assignments are available on the course homepage.

 You should prepare by reviewing the theoretical and practical aspects (lectures, course literature).